scott-griffiths/bitstring/doc/internals.rst

 Internals
 =========

-I am including some information on the internals of the ``BitString`` class here, things that the general user shouldn’t need to know.
+I am including some information on the internals of the :class:`BitString` class here, things that the general user shouldn’t need to know.
 The objects and methods described here all start with an underscore, which means that they are a private part of the implementation, not a part of the public interface and that that I reserve the right to change, rename and remove them at any time!

 This appendix isn't complete, and may not even be accurate as I am in the process of refactoring the core, so with those disclaimers in mind...

-The data in a ``BitString`` can be considered to consist of three parts.
+The data in a :class:`BitString` can be considered to consist of three parts.

 * The byte data, either contained in memory, or as part of a file.
 * A length in bits.